The Circumcision in the Stable

 Provenance:

-Ex.
-Coll: Georg Rath (Lugt 1206)
+Georg Rath (Lugt 1206)

-H. Weber (Lugt 1383)
+Weber (Lugt 1383)

 G. Bjorklund (Lugt 1138c)

-A fine, strong sharp and clear lifetime impression of the relatively rare first state.
+A fine, strong sharp and clear impression.

 The iconography for this print is a bit unusual, for generally the circumcision of Christ was depicted in a Temple, and indeed Rembrandt showed the circumcision in a Temple in an earlier etching, and in a drawing and a (now lost) painting.
 But theologians have pointed out that it was forbidden for a newborn’s mother to enter a Temple for 40 days after giving birth.